Can’t get enough ice? You may have pagophagia.

 You’ve probably heard the term “pica” used to describe craving nonfood items like dirt, chalk, or paper.
 What these substances have in common is that they don’t have nutritional value.
 If you have the type of pica called pagophagia, you crave and chew ice.
 It’s usually not serious, but it may be an indication that you have a medical condition that needs attention.

 Craving or chewing ice or drinking iced beverages is the most common symptom of pagophagia.
 In the short term, wanting to chew or eat lots of ice may not mean you have an issue.
-If your cravings last longer than a month, though, you may be diagnosed with pica.
+If your cravings last longer than , though, you may be diagnosed with pica.

 Pagophagia is related to iron deficiency anemia.
 As a result, you may experience other symptoms of deficiency, including: